 Peter is a practice principal and has been working at West Lakes since 1989.
 He is also involved with a teaching role in the Undergraduate and Postgraduate Physiotherapy programmes at the University of South Australia.

-Clinical Interests: The management of spinal problems, orthopaedic and Pilates rehabilitation and chronic pain management.
+Clinical Interests: The management of spinal problems, orthopaedic and Physio Group Exercise Sessions rehabilitation and chronic pain management.

 Personal Interests: Spending time with the family, watching sport and playing recreational tennis.

 Shane has been with us for over 15 years.
 He now combines his work here with a Clinical Educator role with 3rd-year Undergraduate Physiotherapy students at the University of South Australia.
 Shane was also one of the physiotherapists at Port Adelaide Magpies in the SANFL for 3 years.

 Treatment of sports injuries, manipulative therapy and dry needling.

 Spending time with family, reading and playing golf.

 Tom completed his Bachelor of Podiatry in 2001.
 He started Podiatry First in Sydney with another podiatrist in 2003 which grew to 3 stand-alone clinics by 2011.
 Tom and 2 other podiatrists started Podiatry First Sports in 2007 inside Joggers World in the Adelaide CBD.

 Clinical Interests: Tom has a particular interest in Sports Podiatry, however he is also passionate about providing the very best in routine general treatments.